DragonComputer/Dragonfire/CONTRIBUTING.md

 # Contributing to Dragonfire

-:+1::tada: First off all, thanks for taking the time to contribute! :tada::+1:
+:sparkles: First off all, thanks for taking the time to contribute! :sparkles:

 The following is a set of guidelines for contributing to Dragonfire an open source virtual assistant project, which is hosted in the [Dragon Computer Organization](https://github.com/DragonComputer) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.